 Constraints in adoption of IPM technology

-To analyse constraints faced by farmer in adoption of IPM technology was analyse by Garrett’s ranking technique constaints is provided in table 3., All the selected Pigeonpea growers were interviewed for the problems they are facing while adoption of IPM technology in pigeonpea.
-The information regarding the important problems faced by growers is presented in table reveal that, the problems faced by Pigeonpea growers while production were Non availability of bioagents, HaNPV, Trichogramma, Identification of natural enemies and pest, Lack of skill Labour, Comparatively higher price of IPM component and Lack of Awareness about IPM.
+To analyse constraints faced by farmer in adoption of IPM technology was analyse by Garrett’s ranking technique constraints is provided in table 3., All the selected Pigeonpea growers were interviewed for the problems they are facing while adoption of IPM technology in pigeonpea.
+The information regarding the important problems faced by growers is presented in table reveal that, the problems faced by Pigeonpea growers during production were non-availability of bioagents, HaNPV, Trichogramma, Identification of natural enemies and pest, Lack of skill Labour, Comparatively higher price of IPM component and Lack of Awareness about IPM.
 Overall average percentage of these were 46.93, 48.13, 49.44, 50.26 and 54.22.
 Lack of awareness about IPM is major constraints in adoption of IPM technology.

 Table 3.; To analyze the constraints faced by farmers in Pigeonpea in adoption of IPM technology.